 Mylar Bag Size and Wheat Exposed to Oxygen

-When packaging, consider how much rice you want exposed to oxygen when you open it.
+When packaging, consider how much rice you want to be exposed to oxygen when you open it.

 Larger 5-gallon Mylar bags are much easier to fill, but they expose a lot of food to the environment when opened.
 They are also heavy and more difficult to move around.